tekdi/shiksha-lms-service/docs/lms-service-api-document.md

 **Business Logic Conditions**:
 - Course must exist and be accessible for deletion
 - Course must belong to the specified tenant and organization
-- If course has active enrollments, deletion should be prevented or handled appropriately
+- If course has active enrollments, deletion should be prevented
-- If course has associated modules/lessons, they should be archived or deleted
-- If course has associated media, media should be cleaned up
+- Active enrollments are defined as enrollments with 'published' status
+- All associated modules are automatically archived in bulk
+- All associated lessons are automatically archived in bulk
+- Course deletion is implemented as soft delete (status changed to 'archived')
-- Deletion must be atomic (all-or-nothing)
+- Deletion must be atomic using database transactions
 - Audit trail must be maintained for course deletion
-- Soft delete should be implemented (mark as archived rather than hard delete)
-- If course is published and has enrollments, special handling may be required
+- Related caches must be invalidated after successful deletion
+- Bulk archiving operations are logged for monitoring

 **Authorization Conditions**:
 - User must have delete permissions for courses in the tenant
 - User must have access to the specified organization
 - Course creator can delete their own courses
 - Admin users can delete any course
-- If course has active enrollments, only admin users can delete
+- If course has active enrollments, deletion is not allowed for any user
-- If course is published, special permissions may be required for deletion

 #### Clone Course